 - INFO 250.
 Design and Implementation of Instructional Strategies for Information Professionals – Law librarians train patrons on how to use different library resources and some teach classes in academic settings.

 - INFO 251.
 Web Usability – Law librarians are often involved in creating web interfaces for the delivery of electronic resources and knowledge of user-centric design principles is critical to serving the time-sensitive needs of legal professionals.

 - INFO 281.
 Seminar in Contemporary Issues – This class changes focus, but past topics of interest include Competitive Intelligence, Information Policy and Cultural Perspectives, and Digital Copyright.

-Update to Choosing Law Librarianship: Thoughts for People Contemplating a Career Move by Mary Whisner, published April 4, 2008
+Choosing Law Librarianship (Update): Thoughts for People Contemplating a Career Move (link is external) by Mary Whisner, published April 4, 2008

 iSchool Student Marianne Sterna Wins Scholarship and Sets Her Sights on Law Librarianship.